History of the Democratic Party (United States): Second presidency of Donald Trump (2025–present)

 Following Trump's victory in 2024, the Democratic Party has been described as largely fractured and leaderless.
+(Note: Attributed to multiple sources.)
 The party still maintains power at the state level in blue states.
-In 2025, a new generation of leaders emerged, including Zohran Mamdani as Mayor of New York City, Mikie Sherrill as Governor of New Jersey, and Abigail Spanberger as Governor of Virginia.
+Races in these states have seen improvements for Democrats compared to 2024, as exemplified with the solid double-digit wins of Mikie Sherrill as Governor of New Jersey, and Abigail Spanberger as Governor of Virginia while Democrats expanded their majority in the respective state legislatures.